PT By State Series

 Personal training is a numbers game, so your best odds are to go where there are the most people.

-Charlotte is a fairly large city and has a population nearly double that of second-place Raleigh.
+Charlotte is a fairly large city with a population nearly double that of second-place Raleigh.

 I would strongly suggest you try and make it there as a first choice.